 I guess it is not possible for me to start this blog post without mentioning Corona.
-Since the pandemic made travelling uncertain, our strategy for planning a trip over Midsummer was to be able to cancel our bookings up until the last moment, in case we would not be allowed to travel.
-Another source of uncertainty was the weather – my friends usually say that the traditional Midsummer weather is 12 degrees Celsius and rain – and we wanted to have the option of cancelling the trip in case of an unfavorable forecast.
+Since the pandemic made travelling uncertain, our strategy for planning a trip over Midsummer was being able to cancel all bookings up until the last moment, in case we would not be allowed to travel.
+Another source of uncertainty was the weather – my friends usually say that the traditional Midsummer weather in Sweden is 12 degrees Celsius and rain – and we wanted to have the option of cancelling the trip in case of an unfavorable forecast.
 As the destination we were considering Gotland, which we had visited before and loved (read more about it here) or Dalarna, which many say is the most Swedish of all Swedish provinces.
 Our previous exposure to Dalarna was quite limited – I skied several times at Romme Alpin.
 We soon ruled out Gotland – the ferry failed the “must be possible to cancel until the last moment” requirement.
-For Dalarna it was much easier – we needed accommodation and a rental car (we are still car-free, read about it here), both of which could easily be booked with no up front payments that will not be refunded in the case of cancellation.
+For Dalarna it was much easier – we needed accommodation and a rental car (we are still car-free, read about it here), both of which could easily be booked with no up front payments that would not be refunded in case of cancellation.

-The next decision was which parts of Dalarna to visit, as Dalarna is quite big and distinct.
+The next decision was which parts of Dalarna to visit, as Dalarna is quite big and diverse.
 For me Dalarna is comprised of three distinct areas (this is not an official division of the province): the cities of Borlänge and Falun, lake Siljan, and finally the mountains (with places like Sälen and Idre).
-Only the latter two are generally considered to be worthy of a visit, with one exception in Falun which I will get back to soon.
+Only the latter two are generally considered to be visit-worthy, with one exception in Falun which I will get back to soon.
 Visiting both the area around Siljan and the mountains would be too much for the four days that we had at our disposal, so we had to chose one – and we went for the lake.
-I made a skeleton of the trip, and booked a rental car and found accommodation in Tällberg and Orsa.
+I made a skeleton of the trip, booked a rental car and found accommodation in Tällberg and Orsa.
 Later I got a tip that Mora was more interesting, so I booked a hotel there instead of the one in Orsa.
 When it comes to the two aforementioned uncertainties, we were lucky on both fronts – the Swedish authorities announced at the beginning of June that trips within Sweden would be allowed, and the weather forecast was great – over 25 degrees and sunny.
 During the last week before the trip I started reading a bit more about the sights around Siljan and made a very rough itinerary – which we ended up adjusting on the fly.
 This was our first family trip since coming back home to Stockholm from Croatia in January.
 For us this was an unusually long period without travelling, I think the longest one since I moved to Sweden twelve years ago.
 It has even been tough on Emili who is an avid traveler (to illustrate this I can mention that she reached her 100th flight before she turned five).
 She kept asking when the bad virus would be gone so that dad can plan a trip for us.
 She was very excited the night before the trip, and so were Aneta and I. I do admit that taking the trip, although not breaking any rules, can be considered controversial due to the ongoing pandemic.
 To our defense – we were healthy and we continued to apply the usual distancing measures that we have been keeping all this time in Stockholm.

 So what did we think of Dalarna?
 In short, it is very much visit-worthy.
 For the long version, keep on reading.
 I divided our experience of Dalarna into three groups – the highlights, the low points and finally the aspects that we probably did not experience in their true light due to the Corona pandemic.